Robitobi01/SARC/README.md

 This is a stand alone client to join Minecraft servers.
 The client is able to record the incoming packets of the server in the `.TMCPR` format which is compatible with ReplayMod.
 This client can be used as lightweight AFK client when recording is disabled.
 The main purpose of this client is the recording of long timelapses.
+This client can join vanilla servers and does **not** require any server side support like plugins.
+It should be able to join custom servers like spigot aswell since it performs the vanilla joining handshake, any kind of server side anti cheat is probably going to cause issues.
+The used Accoutn should be opped and in spectator mode.
+Basic functionality might exist, however using an account without op is not supported or tested.

 #### Advantages compared to normal user recording with ReplayMod